This week, I’m excited to once again have TOPS Publication Specialist Taylor Patton as my special guest blogger.

 Trying anything new is going to be intimidating at first.
 But you’ll soon realize that if your eyes are darting around the studio, it’s going to be harder to balance.
 Yoga is about focusing on your own practice—not watching other people.
 Besides, everyone was a beginner at some point!

-- Yoga is only for women.
+- Yoga is a female activity.

 I promise you, it’s not.

 - It’s going to be too easy/too hard.

 There will be opportunities during class to make poses challenging or more restorative.
 Teachers may also come around for hands-on assistance to make sure you are doing what’s best for your body.

 - I don’t like meditation.